scimusmn/node-cueserver/README.md

   - Update IP address in `index.js` to match.

-The CueServer listens form incoming UDP packets on port **52737**.
+The CueServer listens from incoming UDP packets on port **52737**.
 The CueServer expects the messages in simple ASCII text format.

 The most common command you will need is `Cue <Cue Number> Go`, which triggers preset Cues on the CueServer.